Swati Piramal

-Swati Ajay Piramal (née Shah; born 28 March 1956) is an Indian scientist and industrialist, and is involved in healthcare, focusing on public health and innovation.
+Swati Ajay Piramal (née Shah; born 28 March 1956) is an Indian scientist and businesswoman, she also involved in healthcare, focusing on public health and innovation.
 She is the vice chairperson of Piramal Group, a business conglomerate with interests in pharmaceuticals, financial services, real estate and glass packaging.

-Piramal has been awarded the Padma Shri, one of India’s highest civilian honors, by the President of India in 2012 for her contribution to the science and technology business.
-She served as the first woman President of India’s Apex Chamber of Commerce.
-She also serves as a member of the Harvard Board of Overseers and Dean’s Advisor to Harvard Business School and Public Health.
+Piramal has been awarded the Padma Shri, one of India's highest civilian honors, by the President of India in 2012 for her contribution to the science and technology business.
+She served as the first woman President of India's Apex Chamber of Commerce.
+She also serves as a member of the Harvard Board of Overseers and Dean's Advisor to Harvard Business School and Public Health.